Borisfwyy/GSSBL/README.md

 ## 🔤 Pretrained Embeddings

-Provide two JSON files of the same vocabulary (keys are tokens, values are 512-d vectors by default):
+Provide two JSON files of the same vocabulary (keys are tokens, values are 512-d vectors by default).

-- `model/sgns.json` — semantic embeddings
-- `model/glyph.json` — glyphic embeddings

 Example format: